Launton: Amenities

 Launton has two public houses: The Bull Inn at the crossroads in the centre of the village and The Launton Arms (formerly The Black Bull) at West End.
-The village has also a post office, a butchers and a hair salon.
+The village has also a post office, two shops and a hair salon.

 Launton has a Church of England primary school.
 The school has links with the parish church including Christingle and Year Six leavers services.

 Launton has a Parish Hall.
 The Sports and Social Club provides the home pitch for Launton Football Club, plus a tennis court and small children's play area.

 The Launton Village Players is an amateur theatre group living in and around Launton who perform an annual pantomime at The Cooper School in Bicester, and musical shows and plays in the village.

 The village has a Woods on your Doorstep at Island Pond Wood, managed by The Woodland Trust.
 Villagers bought it by public subscription and planted it in 1999.

 Launton has a Non-League football club, Launton Sports F.C., which plays at Launton Sports Club on Bicester Road.